tracystacktrace/StackEm/docs/Custom ItemStack Textures/ARGS.md

 ## Attributes "Per Item"

 ### `"item"`
-- Explanation: The identifying name of the item.
-Use either this or `"id"`.
+- Explanation: The identifying name or an ID integer of the item.
-- Type: `string`
+- Type: `string`/`int`

 Example code:
 ```json5